andyjack/neo-tracker/README.md

 ## POST

-* `/update/current` - fetch prices from the NEO exchange website, and update the locally stored prices.
+* `/update/current` - fetch prices and update the locally stored prices.
   Should be run every hour or so on trading days
-* `/update/daily` - copy the current price into the daily price for today.
-  Should be run once a day, on trading days, after close of trading.
-If the data for the stock and day already exists in the daily price table, this is a no-op.

 # Some TODO